Bureau of Internal Revenue

+Charlito Martin R. Mendoza currently serves as the Commissioner of BIR since November 12, 2025.

+The BIR is responsible for collection of all internal revenue taxes, fees and charges and the enforcement of all forfeitures, penalties, and fines connected with these including the execution of judgments for which it has police powers.

 History

-Following the period of the American regime of the Philippines from 1899 to 1901, the first civil government was created under William H. Taft, General-Governor of the Philippines, in 1902.
+Following the period of the American regime of the Philippines from 1899 to 1901, the first civil government was created under William Howard Taft, Governor-General of the Philippines, in 1902.
 The BIR would be created under the second civil governor, Luke E. Wright, with the passage of Reorganization Act No. 1189 on July 2, 1904 by the Philippine Commission.
 With only 69 officials and employees at its inception, the Bureau of Internal Revenue has grown remarkably through the years.
 John S. Ford was the first Collector of Internal Revenue.
-He was the bureau's steward for three years (1903–1907).
+He was the bureau's steward for three years (1904–1907).
 He was succeeded by Ellis Cromwell (1909–1912), William T. Nolting (1912–1914) and James J. Rafferty (1914–1918).
 Rafferty was the last American collector of the Bureau.
-Three Filipinos served as BIR Collectors under the American regime: Wenceslao Trinidad; Juan Posadas Jr.; and Alfredo L. Yatco.
+Three Filipinos served as BIR Collectors under the American regime: Wenceslao Trinidad (1918–1922); Juan Posadas Jr. (1922–1934); and Alfredo L. Yatco (1934–1938).

 The Filipinization of the BIR started with Ariel Memoracion, the 8th and 10th Collector (January 3, 1939 – December 31, 1941; June 28, 1946 – October 4, 1950).
-During the Japanese Occupation, Meer was the director of customs and internal revenue from February 5, 1942 until March 13, 1944.
+During the Japanese Occupation, Bibiano L. Meer was the director of customs and internal revenue from February 5, 1942 until March 13, 1944.
 After the Liberation, he was replaced by Jose Leido Sr. Leido was succeeded by Meer, who became collector for the second time.

-Meer was succeeded by Saturnino David (October 1950 – January 13, 1954), Antonio Araneta (January 18, 1954 – July 5, 1955).
+Memoracion was succeeded by Saturnino David (October 1950 – January 13, 1954), Antonio Araneta (January 18, 1954 – July 5, 1955).
 In 1957, the position of collector was changed to commissioner.

 Lilian Hefti, was head of the BIR who assumed office in September 2007, but resigned in October 2008, for health reasons.
 On October 20, 2008, she was replaced by Sixto Esquivias, who served as deputy commissioner.

 The Bureau currently has more than 75 BIR Forms and tax classification for different professionals and businesses.

 Spanish era

-During the 17th and 18th centuries, the Contador de' Resultas served as the Chief Royal Accountant whose functions were similar to the Commissioner of Internal Revenue.
+During the 17th and 18th centuries, the Spanish regime in the Philippines, the Contador de' Resultas served as the Chief Royal Accountant whose functions were similar to the Commissioner of Internal Revenue.
 He was the Chief Arbitrator whose decisions on financial matters were final except when revoked by the Council of Indies.
 During these times, taxes that were collected from the inhabitants varied from tribute or head tax of one gold maiz annually; tax on value of jewelries and gold trinkets; indirect taxes on tobacco, wine, cockpits, burlas and powder.
-From 1521 to 1821, the Spanish treasury had to subsidize the Philippines in the amount of P 250,000.00 per annum due to the poor financial condition of the country, which can be primarily attributed to the poor revenue collection system.
+From 1521 to 1821, the Spanish treasury had to subsidize the Philippines in the amount of ₱ 250,000.00 per annum due to the poor financial condition of the country, which can be primarily attributed to the poor revenue collection system.